radareorg/radare2-book/analysis/emulation.md

 - `aei` to initialize ESIL VM
 - `aeim` to initialize ESIL VM memory (stack)
 - `aeip` to set the initial ESIL VM IP (instruction pointer)
-- sequence of `aer` commands to set the initial register values.
+- a sequence of `aer` commands to set the initial register values.

 While performing emulation, please remember, that ESIL VM cannot emulate external calls or system calls, along with SIMD instructions.
 Thus the most common scenario is to emulate only a small chunk of the code, like encryption/decryption, unpacking or calculating something.

-After we succesfully setup the ESIL VM we can interact with it like with a usual debugging mode.
+After we successfully set up the ESIL VM we can interact with it like with a usual debugging mode.
 Commands interface for ESIL VM is almost identical to the debugging one:

 - `aes` to step (or `s` key in visual mode)
 - `aesi` to step over the function calls
 - `aesu <address>` to step until some specified address
 - `aesue <ESIL expression>` to step until some specified ESIL expression met
-- `aec` to continue until break (Ctrl-C), this one is rarely useful though, due to the omnipresence of external calls
+- `aec` to continue until break (Ctrl-C), this one is rarely used though, due to the omnipresence of external calls
 - `aecu <address>` to continue until some specified address

-In visual mode all of the debugging hotkeys will work also in ESIL emulation mode.
+In visual mode, all of the debugging hotkeys will work also in ESIL emulation mode.

-Along with usual emulation there is possibility to record and replay mode:
+Along with usual emulation, there is a possibility to record and replay mode:

 - `aets` to list all current ESIL R&R sessions
 - `aets+` to create a new one